-MATH 1314 College Algebra (3 SCH version) (3-0-3) In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
+MATH 1314 (3-0-3) In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
 Additional topics such as sequences, series, probability, and conics may be included.

-MATH 1316 Plane Trigonometry (3-0-3) In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
+MATH 1316 (3-0-3) In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
 Additional topics such as vectors, polar coordinates and parametric equations may be included.
-Prerequisites: Must be TSI complete in Math.
+Prerequisite: TSI complete Math

-MATH 1325 Calculus for Business & Social Sciences (3-0-3) This course is the basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on applications in business, economics, and social sciences.
-This course is not a substitute for MATH 2413, Calculus I. Prerequisites: MATH 1324
+MATH 1325 (3-0-3) This course is the basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on applications in business, economics, and social sciences.
+This course is not a substitute for MATH 2413, Calculus I. Prerequisite: MATH 1324

-MATH 1332 Contemporary Mathematics (Quantitative Reasoning) (3-0-3) Intended for Non STEM (Science, Technology, Engineering, and Mathematics) majors.
+MATH 1332 (3-0-3) Intended for Non STEM (Science, Technology, Engineering, and Mathematics) majors.
 Topics include introductory treatments of sets and logic, financial mathematics, probability and statistics with appropriate applications.
 Number sense, proportional reasoning, estimation, technology, and communication should be embedded throughout the course.
 Additional topics may be covered.

-MATH 1342 Elementary Statistical Methods (3-0-3) Collection, analysis, presentation and interpretation of data, and probability.
+MATH 1342 (3-0-3) Collection, analysis, presentation and interpretation of data, and probability.
 Analysis includes descriptive statistics, correlation and regression, confidence intervals and hypothesis testing.
 Use of appropriate technology is recommended.

-MATH 1350 Math - Teachers I Fundamentals of Math I (3-0-3) This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
+MATH 1350 (3-0-3) This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
 It includes the conceptual development of the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.
-Prerequisites: MATH 1314
+Prerequisite: MATH 1314

-MATH 1351 Fundamentals of Mathematics II (3-0-3) Concepts of geometry, probability, and statistics, as well as applications of the algebraic properties of real numbers to concepts of measurement with an emphasis on problem solving and critical thinking.
+MATH 1351 (3-0-3) Concepts of geometry, probability, and statistics, as well as applications of the algebraic properties of real numbers to concepts of measurement with an emphasis on problem solving and critical thinking.
 This course is designed specifically for students who seek middle grade (4 through 8) teacher certification.
-Prerequisites: MATH 1350
+Prerequisite: MATH 1350

-MATH 2312 Pre-Calculus Math (3 SCH version) (3-1-3) In-depth combined study of algebra, trigonometry, and other topics for calculus readiness.
-Prerequisites: MATH 1314
+MATH 2312 (3-1-3) In-depth combined study of algebra, trigonometry, and other topics for calculus readiness.
+Prerequisite: MATH 1314 or MATH 1316

-MATH 2313 Calculus I (3-0-3) Limits and continuity; the Fundamental Theorem of Calculus; definition of the derivative of a function and techniques of differentiation; applications of the derivative to maximizing or minimizing a function; the chain rule, mean value theorem, and rate of change problems; curve sketching; definite and indefinite integration of algebraic, trigonometric, and transcendental functions, with an application to calculation of areas.
+MATH 2313 (3-0-3) Limits and continuity; the Fundamental Theorem of Calculus; definition of the derivative of a function and techniques of differentiation; applications of the derivative to maximizing or minimizing a function; the chain rule, mean value theorem, and rate of change problems; curve sketching; definite and indefinite integration of algebraic, trigonometric, and transcendental functions, with an application to calculation of areas.

-MATH 2318 Linear Algebra (3-0-3) Introduces and provides models for application of the concepts of vector algebra.
+MATH 2318 (3-0-3) Introduces and provides models for application of the concepts of vector algebra.
 Topics include finite dimensional vector spaces and their geometric significance; representing and solving systems of linear equations using multiple methods, including Gaussian elimination and matrix inversion; matrices; determinants; linear transformations; quadratic forms; eigenvalues and eigenvector; and applications in science and engineering.
-Prerequisites: MATH 2314 OR MATH 2414
+Prerequisite: MATH 2314 or MATH 2414

-MATH 2320 Differential Equations (3 SCH version) (3-0-3) Ordinary differential equations, including linear equations, systems of equations, equations with variable coefficients, existence and uniqueness of solutions, series solutions, singular points, transform methods, and boundary value problems; application of differential equations to real-world problems.
-Prerequisites: MATH 2414
+MATH 2320 (3-0-3) Ordinary differential equations, including linear equations, systems of equations, equations with variable coefficients, existence and uniqueness of solutions, series solutions, singular points, transform methods, and boundary value problems; application of differential equations to real-world problems.
+Prerequisite: MATH 2414

-MATH 2342 Elementary Statistical Methods (3-0-3) Collection, analysis, presentation and interpretation of data, and probability.
+MATH 2342 (3-0-3) Collection, analysis, presentation and interpretation of data, and probability.
 Analysis includes descriptive statistics, correlation and regression, confidence intervals and hypothesis testing.
 Use of appropriate technology is recommended.